 nordugrid.org DNS zone.

-The older version of ARC relied on a different service registry based on LDAP technologies (see details here).
+Previously a different technology was used as a service registry that was based on LDAP (see details here).

 Following documents cover the generic aspects of the ARCHERY deployment and operation, including the very specific case of NorduGrid infrastructure:

 Community instance of ARCHERY capable to hold execution environment definitions (known as RunTime Environments).
 This turns ARCHERY into all-in-one community registry that cover both resources available to community and execution software envitonments verified and used by community.